deepjyotk/cpp-leetcode-solutions/Readme.md

 # C++ LeetCode Solutions

 This repository contains my solutions to LeetCode problems, implemented in C++.
-Each problem has its own directory under the `problems` folder, where the solution, a test file, and a `CMakeLists.txt` file for building the project can be found.
+Each problem solution is accompanied by proper unit tests to ensure correctness and efficiency.
+Every problem has its own directory under the problems folder, where the solution, its test file, and a CMakeLists.txt file for building the project can be found.

 ## Getting Started